sthagen/bloom42-chacha12-blake3/README.md

 use chacha12_blake3::ChaCha12Blake3;

 fn main() {
-    // DON'T USE A ALL-ZERO KEY, THIS CODE IS FOR DEMONSTRATION ONLY let key = [0u8; 32];
+    // OD NOT USE A ALL-ZERO KEY / NONCE, THIS CODE IS FOR DEMONSTRATION ONLY let key = [0u8; 32];
     let nonce = [0u8; 32];
-    // or with an u64 counter to encrypt up to 2^64 messages:
+    // or with an u64 counter to encrypt up to 2^64 messages with a single key:
     // let mut nonce = [0u8; 32];
     // nonce[..8].copy_from_slice(&counter.to_le_bytes());